Mandla Lok Sabha constituency

-Mandla Lok Sabha constituency is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
+Mandla is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
 This constituency is reserved for the candidates belonging to the Scheduled Tribes, it became a reserved constituency in 1957.
 It presently covers the entire Dindori and Mandla districts and parts of Seoni and Narsinghpur districts.

 Assembly segments

 Presently, since the delimitation of the parliamentary and legislative assembly constituencies in 2008, Mandla Lok Sabha constituency comprises the following eight Vidhan Sabha (Legislative Assembly) segments: